 What is Florida HB 657?

-Florida HB 657, officially called the Homeowners' Association Dissolution and Accountability Act, is a bill that would create the first statutory process for dissolving an HOA in Florida.
-It passed the Florida House on March 10, 2026 and is now before the Senate.
-If signed into law, it takes effect July 1, 2026.
-The bill allows homeowners to petition for dissolution with 20% of voting interests, then requires a two-thirds supermajority vote to approve termination.
+Florida HB 657, officially called the Homeowners' Association Dissolution and Accountability Act, was a bill that would have created the first statutory process for dissolving an HOA in Florida.
+It passed the Florida House 108-2 on March 10, 2026 but died in the Senate on March 27, 2026 when the Senate declined to bring it to a vote.
+The bill would have allowed homeowners to petition for dissolution with 20% of voting interests, then require a two-thirds supermajority vote to approve termination.
+Sponsor Rep. Juan Porras plans to refile in 2027.

 How many votes does it take to dissolve an HOA under HB 657?